Incomplete Nature: Morphodynamic work

 By recognizing that asymmetry is a general property of work - that work is done as asymmetric systems spontaneously tend towards symmetry, Deacon abstracts the concept of work and applies it to systems whose symmetries are vastly more complex than those covered by classical thermodynamics.
 In a morphodynamic system, the tendency towards symmetry produces not global equilibrium, but a complex geometric form like a hexagonal Benard cell or the resonant frequency of a flute.
 This tendency towards convolutedly symmetric forms can be harnessed to do work on other morphodynamic systems, if the systems are properly coupled.

 Resonance example: A good example of morphodynamic work is the induced resonance that can be observed by singing or playing a flute next to a string instrument like a harp or guitar.
 The vibrating air emitted from the flute will interact with the taut strings.
 If any of the strings are tuned to a resonant frequency that matches the note being played, they too will begin to vibrate and emit sound.

 Contragrade change: When energy is added to the flute by blowing air into it, there is a spontaneous (orthograde) tendency for the system to dissipate the added energy by inducing the air within the flute to vibrate at a specific frequency.
-This orthograde morphodynamic form generation can be used to induce contragrade change in the system coupled to it - the taught string.
+This orthograde morphodynamic form generation can be used to induce contragrade change in the system coupled to it - the taut string.
 Playing the flute does work on the string by causing it to enter a high energy state that could not be reached spontaneously in an uncoupled state.

 Structure and form: Importantly, this is not just the macro scale propagation of random micro vibrations from one system to another.
 The global geometric structure of the system is essential.
 The total energy transferred from the flute to the string matters far less than the patterns it takes in transit.
 That is, the amplitude of the coupled note is irrelevant, what matters is its frequency.
 Notes that have a higher or lower frequency than the resonant frequency of the string will not be able to do morphodynamic work.